SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### short-circuiting

 Short circuiting is more properly short-circuit evaluation.
-Short-circuit evaluation  an expression stopping evaluating⟮c1;as soon as it's outcome is determined⟯ Short-circuit evaluation is most commonly found in the boolean operators of most programming languages with short-circuiting of binary operators, the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression. specifically, expr1 LAND expr2 will not evaluate expr2 if expr1 is false/falsy
+Short-circuit evaluation  an expression stopping evaluating⟮c+;as soon as it's outcome is determined⟯ Short-circuit evaluation is most commonly found in the boolean operators of most programming languages with short-circuiting of binary operators, the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression. specifically, expr1 LAND expr2 will not evaluate expr2 if expr1 is false/falsy